moodyan/NET-trip-planet/README.md

 4. Admin features?
 5. Group Trip features (add friend’s email to trip) - this would also add to the budgeting feature to split costs.
 6. Upload documents and profile photo feature
-7. Allows users to delete their account.
+7. Allows users to edit/delete their account.
 8. Users can choose single-city trip planning

 **TODO:**